We know where we’d rather be…

 Get to know the local marine life as you kayak with dolphins, join a night dive with majestic manta rays in Kona and see turtles in Kiholo bay.

 Envisioning yourself in Hawaii paradise?
 We don’t blame you.
-Well until you book your flights, pack your bag and make that dream a reality, browse our Hawaii travel guide or see what the rest of the USA has to offer.
+Well until you book your flights, pack your bag and make that dream a reality, see it through the eyes of UK band Skinny Living as they take on Oahu, Hawaii!

 Oh Western Australia with your expansive coastline, dreamy white beaches all to yourself, red rock gorges and cuddly quokkas.
 You’re beautiful it’s true, but what’s it gonna cost us?
 We can’t all galivant around the world without putting in some elbow grease so how do we earn money when we’re there?